Inspiration Seeds: Learning Non-Literal Visual Combinations for Generative Exploration: Method

 To address this, we formulate decomposition as controlled editing in CLIP latent space, where linear directions correspond to meaningful visual transformations \cite{Radford2021LearningTV}.
 Rather than relying on predefined attributes or textual supervision, our approach derives image-specific decomposition axes directly from the visual content of each image.

-Given a source image $I_{comb}$ from the set described above, our goal is to produce two images $I_A$ and $I_B$ that each emphasize a distinct visual aspect of $I_{comb}$, such that $I_{comb}$ can be interpreted as a combination of the two.
-Examples of such decompositions are illustrated in \Cref{fig:decomposition_exmaples}.
 Our pipeline is illustrated in \Cref{fig:pipeline}.
-Let $e_{comb} = \text{CLIP}(I_{comb})$ denote the CLIP embedding of the input image.
-Our goal is to find an editing direction $v_{A \to B}$ that separates two dominant visual aspects within $e_{comb}$, and obtain two edited embeddings by moving $e_{comb}$ in opposite directions along this axis (\Cref{fig:pipeline}, right).
-These embeddings can then be decoded via a CLIP-to-image generator such as Kandinsky \cite{kandinsky2023} into images $I_A$ and $I_B$, with $I_{comb}$ lying conceptually between them.
+Given a source image $I_{comb}$ from the set described above, we encode it with CLIP to obtain a 1280-dimensional embedding $e_{comb} = \text{CLIP}(I_{comb})$.
+Our goal is to produce two edited embeddings, $e_A$ and $e_B$, that separate $e_{comb}$ into two dominant visual aspects.
+We formulate this as finding an editing direction $v_{A \to B}$ in CLIP latent space such that moving $e_{comb}$ in opposite directions along this vector (\Cref{fig:pipeline}, right) yields the desired separation.

-To identify such editing directions in practice, we leverage CLIP Sparse Autoencoders (SAEs) \cite{SAEBlog}, which expose interpretable visual attributes from CLIP embeddings.
-Given $e_{comb}$, we first encode it using the SAE encoder $W_{enc}$ to obtain a sparse activation vector, and retain the top-$k$ activated entries.
-This yields a set of $k$ one-hot vectors, each corresponding to a dominant potential visual factor present in the image.
-Because CLIP SAE features are not fully disentangled, highly activated features often capture closely related visual attributes with subtle variations.
-Therefore, rather than selecting individual features, we group them into higher-level visual aspects.
-Specifically, we decode each one-hot vector back into CLIP space using the SAE decoder $W_{dec}$, producing a set of vectors $\{e^1, \ldots, e^k\}$ shown in orange.
+To identify the editing directions, we leverage CLIP Sparse Autoencoders (SAEs) \cite{SAEBlog}, which expose interpretable visual attributes from CLIP embeddings.
+Given $e_{comb}$, we first encode it using the SAE encoder $W_{enc}$ to obtain a sparse 163k-dimensional vector.
+Highly activated entries often correspond to interpretable visual features, but they are not fully disentangled—multiple features can capture closely related attributes with subtle variations.
+Therefore, rather than selecting the top-2 highly activated individual features, we aim to find two groups of features that represent two different meaningful visual aspects.
+We construct a set of sparse vectors for the top-$k$ $k=32$) activated features, by preserving the feature's activation magnitude and zeroing out all others.

+We then decode each sparse vector back into CLIP space using $W_{dec}$, producing a set of vectors $\{e^1, \ldots, e^k\}$ (shown in orange).
 We cluster these vectors using $k$-means with $k{=}2$, yielding index sets $\mathcal{I_A}$ and $\mathcal{I_B}$.
-To improve coherence, we discard vectors near the cluster boundary.
+To improve cluster coherence, we retain the $50\%$ of vectors in each cluster closest to the centroid.

-From the filtered clusters we can now compute an editing direction as the difference between the two cluster centroids:
+From the filtered clusters we compute an editing direction as the difference between the two cluster centroids:

 We then produce two edited embeddings by moving the original embedding in opposite directions: